VoltRipper

 The bottom line

 The 79Bike Falcon M is a genuinely appealing style-and-performance bike — a real Sur-Ron-class rival with a design that stands out and a light, quick chassis, for around $3,699–$4,199.
-Its 66 Score reflects real value tempered by an under-published battery and a thinner support network.
-Buy it for the looks and the performance if you'll confirm the battery spec first; step up to the Falcon Pro for a documented pack, or to a Sur-Ron for the ecosystem.
+Its 84 Score reflects strong value now that the battery is verified (72V/35Ah, 2,520 Wh), tempered by a thinner support network.
+Buy it for the looks and the performance; step up to the Falcon Pro for the same battery with more power, or to a Sur-Ron for the ecosystem.
 Comparing style against the benchmarks?
 Our Sur-Ron alternatives guide and Find Your Ride configurator can help.

 VoltRipper is spec-verified and data-driven — we do not claim hands-on testing of this bike.
-Specs and prices are cross-checked against the manufacturer and sellers; where a figure (like the Falcon M's battery) is under-published, we leave it blank rather than guess.
+Specs and prices are cross-checked against the manufacturer and sellers; where a manufacturer under-documents a figure (as 79Bike does the Falcon M's battery), we verify it against multiple independent listings rather than guess.

 Best for